Skip to main content

 2

-The upstream provider determines the outcome based on the market’s published rules.
+The provider (Kalshi or Polymarket) determines the outcome based on the market’s published rules and publishes the result.

 3